awsdocs/aws-doc-sdk-examples/README.rst

 Finding code examples
 =====================

 The code examples are organized by AWS SDK or AWS programming tool.
-For example:
+For example, among the top-level folders:

 * **cpp** for the latest version of the AWS SDK for C++ (version 1)
 * **dotnet3.5** for the latest version of the AWS SDK for .NET (version 3.5)